How Is Fault Assigned in Car Accident Cases?

 Evidence to Help Prove Fault

 It will be your responsibility as an injured car accident victim to prove or establish another person’s fault.
 An insurance company may require evidence of fault before agreeing to pay for your damages.
 Proving fault takes gathering and presenting key evidence against the at-fault party.
 This could include cellphone records, eyewitness statements, expert testimony, crash reconstruction, photographs, video footage, police reports and medical records.
-A plaintiff’s attorney can help you meet the burden of proof during a car accident claim in Arizona.
+A plaintiff’s attorney can help you meet the burden of proof during a car accident claim in Peoria, Arizona.